Our Mission

 Accordion icon

-What Adventist Believe
+What Adventists Believe

 Seventh-day Adventists accept the Bible as the only source of our beliefs.
 We consider our movement to be the result of the Protestant conviction Sola Scriptura—the Bible as the only standard of faith and practice for Christians.